LaxmanSingh07/Tourism-First-fullStack/auth.md

 `without the secret ,one will be able to mainpuate the JWT DATA because they can't create a valid signature to new data`

+## singup and login

+### What is protected routes

+Protected routes are routes that only logged in users can access.
+If a user is not logged in and tries to access a protected route, the application will redirect them to the login page.

+### test-headers

+send a json web token as a header

+`There is a standard to that ,we have to send the token in the header as a key value pair`

+Example:

+Authorization : Bearer (token)